Unmarried women, people of color, and millennials could cast a majority of votes in every election — but only if they vote.

 Too many voting-eligible members of the Rising American Electorate aren’t registered to vote.

-In order to address this massive registration gap, our voter registration programs are constantly active—using mail, online advertising, and every other means at our disposal to help the Rising American Electorate register to vote.
+In order to address this massive registration gap among the Rising American Electorate, our voter registration programs are constantly active—using mail, digital advertising, and other state-of-the-art tools at our disposal to help the RAE register to vote.

 The RAE isn’t getting the information they need about why—or how—to vote.
 When our researchers have asked RAE members who didn’t vote why they didn’t vote, the #1 reason they gave was that they don’t have enough information about the candidates or about the policy debates on the issues they care about.